solisruj/SBIO_Tools/README.md

 Contains basic scripts to pull information.

 # Graphing
 Contains basic scripts with textual user interfaces for quick graphing.

+# Note
+Due to python 2.7 being discontinued in 2020.
+All programs will be transcribed to python 3.
+Newer scripts will also be written in python 3.